Easy cycle on flat riverside paths along one of the major rivers of Central Europe

 Distance: 48 km/40 km approx.

-Your cycle tour continues to today to Torgau.
+Your cycle tour continues today to Torgau.
 There are many ferry crossings along this section, so you have the option to cycle on either side of the river.

 Torgau is best known for its stunning Renaissance castle; Schloss Hartenfels.
 The castle chapel was consecrated in 1544 by Martin Luther and is regarded as the first-ever newly built Protestant church.